 Entertainment: Certificate III in Live Production and Services CUA30415

-This course offers training opportunities for students who are interested in everything to do with supporting performance and events: lighting and sound, staging and set design and dealing with patrons and professionals.
+This course offers training opportunities for students who are interested in everything to do with supporting performances and events: lighting and sound, staging and set design and dealing with patrons and professionals.
 This qualification is designed to reflect the role of individuals who work in technical production areas and perform a range of skilled tasks using discretion and judgement, and who have the ability to select, adapt and transfer skills to different situations.
 Certificate III is generally accepted as the industry entry-level qualification.